swestastic/PiConsult/README.md

 1. Set up your Pi with Raspbian or a similar OS (enabling SSH may be helpful for testing or debugging!)
 2. Grab the latest release from [Releases](github.com/swestastic/PiConsult/releases)
 3. Install the required Python packages on the Pi: `pip install -r requirements.txt`
-4. Set ConsultStart.sh to run at boot
+4. Set ConsultStart.sh to run at boot (I used systemd method)
 5. It is recommended to look into optimizing boot times on the Pi for a better user experience.
 Do your own research on this.

 ## Assembly and Installation